jjatria/cpran-www/clients/cpran/index.md

 #### 403 Forbidden while running update

 See [here](https://gitlab.com/cpran/plugin_cpran/issues/25) for details.
-This has been fixed in [v0.1.7](https://gitlab.com/cpran/plugin_cpran/commits/v0.1.7) and higher.
+This has been fixed in [0.0107](https://gitlab.com/cpran/plugin_cpran/commits/v0.1.7) and higher (note: what was then called v0.1.7).
 You might have to upgrade manually to the new version if your `update` is broken.

 [gitlab]: https://gitlab.com
 [bower]: https://github.com/bower/bower